mikeyjkmo/post-moderation-example/README.md

 - Ideally, if the requirement is the always allow the `Post` to be persisted prior to moderation, I would use an event-driven system to achieve this (using a messaging queue like `Kafka`).
 An event would be dispatched when a `Post` has been created, say `PostCreated`.
 This event would be acted upon by a background consumer.
+Consumers would only commit their offsets after successfully moderating a created/updated `Post`.